vmware-tanzu/tanzu-cli/hack/service/README.md

 the ones the real CLI-Svc serves.
 It allows to test the CLI without using the real CLI-Svc.

-The endpoints being mocked are:
+The endpoints being mocked use SSL and are:

-- localhost:8080/cli/v1/install
+- localhost:9443/cli/v1/install
-- localhost:8080/cli/v1/plugin/discovery
+- localhost:9443/cli/v1/plugin/discovery
-- localhost:8080/cli/v1/binary
+- localhost:9443/cli/v1/binary

 ## Using the test CLI-Svc